Changa Manga: Revival of Changa Manga Forest

-The pulpits was to appoint them on these same posts as contract/daily wage/ ad hoc employees while they are still OSD, dismissed form service unofficially.
-Apart from this, however serious efforts the government somehow started to bring back Changa Manga to the listed of worlds 's largest artificially forests.
+The culprits was to appoint them on the same posts as contract/daily wage/ ad hoc employees while they are still OSD, dismissed from service officially.
+Apart from this, however serious efforts the government somehow started to bring back Changa Manga to the list of world's largest artificial forests.

-Change Manganese Forester was then safely be termed as back to track.
+Changa Manga Forest could then safely be termed as having come back on track.
 Water scarcity was the first reason of plant disease and failure.
-The forest administration negotiated with the irritating department and took fullest sanctioned discharge of 113 cusecs for the forest for all seasons.
-This step alone brought very positive results and the forest grew greenhouse again.
+The forest administration negotiated with the irritation department and took full sanctioned discharge of 113 cusecs for the forest for all seasons.
+This step alone brought very positive results and the forest grew green again.

 Illegal animals were another source of forest destruction.
-There were mafias that used to use this Forester as the grazing safari and hence all new plantation failed because of abundant illegal grazing.
+There were mafias that used to use this forest as the grazing safari and hence all new plantation failed because of abundant illegal grazing.
 864 Animals in this period were ejected from the forest on self-help basis as legislation for the same is still pending although a summary has been approved by the CM in this regard already.

-To tackle the political and social mafias, the current administration kept a close liaison with the Chunian Cantt authorities who deployed army patrolling teams in the forest to help forest staff control the damage, illicit grazing and snubbing of notoriously habitual offenders.
+To tackle the political and social mafias, the current administration kept a close liaison with the Chunian Cantt authorities who deployed army patrolling teams in the forest to help forest staff control the damage, illicit grazing and snubbing of notorious habitual offenders.